ADD CONDITION

 How should I use TRADER JOE'S® HONEY LEMON COUGH DROPS?

-Dissolve one drop slowly in your mouth.
-Adults and children 5 years and older may repeat every two hours as needed or as directed by a doctor.
+Adults and children 5 years and older should dissolve a drop slowly in the mouth and may repeat every two hours as needed or as directed by a doctor.
+Children under 5 years should ask a doctor before use.

 Are there any warnings associated with TRADER JOE'S® HONEY LEMON COUGH DROPS?

-Yes, consult a doctor if your sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting.
+Yes, if a sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.

-Is it safe to use TRADER JOE'S® HONEY LEMON COUGH DROPS during pregnancy?
+Is there any information about using TRADER JOE'S® HONEY LEMON COUGH DROPS during pregnancy?

-The insert does not provide specific information regarding its use during pregnancy, so consult a doctor.
+The product does not contain specific information regarding its use during pregnancy.

 How should I store TRADER JOE'S® HONEY LEMON COUGH DROPS?